Mutestock/cphsoft/dbd/uge05/assignment/README.md

 <h6>
 run with:
 <br><br>
-docker-compose -f docker-compose.prod.yml up
+docker-compose up

+Sadly, due to some time constraints, you will still need Rust to execute this program.

 <br><br>
-That should be all.
 Make sure none of your other processes uses port 13337, 8008 and 16969.
 Otherwise change them in docker-compose.prod.yml, .env and/or main.rs respectively.
 <br><br>
 pg info: